vishalkrishnads/moviegenie/README.md

 <img src="https://github.com/user-attachments/assets/0183479c-43eb-48cc-bc01-9401bd20fca7" alt="moviegenie" width="250" align="right">

-# moviegenie
+# moviegenie 🎥
 A simple app that interacts with the [TMDB API](https://developer.themoviedb.org/reference) to present you with a never ending list of movies to watch from.
-You can try it on android now by downloading the apk from the releases page!
+You can try it on android now by downloading the apk from the [releases page](https://github.com/vishalkrishnads/moviegenie/releases/tag/v0.1)! :tada:

 > :warning: Government Of India has been known to block TMDB in the country.
 If for some reason, you don't see an active loading animation or any movies, please try connecting to a VPN and relaunching the app.
 If you're confused, [Proton VPN](https://protonvpn.com/) might be a good one to start with.